-Rajeev holds a B.S in materials science and engineering from Northwestern University and an MBA from Columbia Business School.
+Rajeev graduated with a bachelor of science degree in materials science and engineering from Northwestern University and an MBA from Columbia Business School.
+He has been recognized as a Raisina Fellow by Observer Research Foundation, and attended King’s College London as Chevening Fellow in Financial Services.

 Dr Carl Barrelet is a Venture Partner with Navam Capital, focusing on investments in the energy, advanced materials, and life sciences sectors.
 He has been investing in emerging technologies since 2007.
 Carl started as a venture capitalist at Lux Capital in New York where he worked on investments in energy, advanced materials, and water technologies.
 At Lux Capital, Carl led the investment diligence that was instrumental to the founding of Kurion, an energy solutions venture that has emerged as a leader in its field.
 Prior to joining Navam Capital, Carl was a fund manager with Pictet Asset Management, making public market investments in the global energy and water industry.